You want smart political talk without the meltdowns?

 Okay.

-Isn't she copying admitting Sarah that she might have committed felonies here?
+Isn't she copying, admitting, Sarah, that she might have committed felonies here?

-If she that I don't know because we don't have what she gave them, right?
+Because we don't have what she gave them, right?

 We know she's talked about what they were delivering to the Hill.